+Ghost-writing is a delicate balancing act as the ghost-writer must master the ability to convincingly capture the voice of their subject without losing their own.
 Any budding public relations consultant should know that writing well is a vital skill in the industry.
-But ghost-writing in particular has its own merits and challenges.
+However, ghost-writing in particular has its own merits and challenges.

 Get good at interviewing

-Capture the voice
+Capture their voice

 It’s therefore essential that our writing can highlight and simplify complex ideas, without compromising their integrity.
-Whilst our client base is niche, this skill is necessary for all ghost writers; from memoirists sharing detailed life stories to speech writers conveying complicated political motivations to the masses.
+Whilst our client base is niche, this skill is necessary for all ghost-writers; from memoirists sharing detailed life stories to speech writers conveying complicated political motivations to the general public.

-Good ghost-writing involves creating seamless transitions between someone else’s thoughts and prioritizing their strongest and most convincing arguments.
+Good ghost-writing involves creating seamless transitions between someone else’s thoughts and prioritising their strongest and most convincing arguments.
 Your subject is the expert, but it’s your job to convey that expertise to readers with style and fluency.

 Kyle is experienced in working with leading institutions in far-flung corners of the globe, from London to Kazakhstan.
 His client list features the likes of the London School of Economics’ Department of Management, ESMT Berlin, BI Norwegian Business School, Nazarbayev University, and many more around the globe.